waynegramlich/Fab/docs/FabShops.md

   Typically this is only available for rotational axes.

 Constructor:
-* FabAxis("Name", "Letter", Linear, Range, Speed, EndSensors, Brake)
+* FabAxis("Name", "Letter", Linear, Range, Feed, EndSensors, Brake)

 ## <a name="fabshops--fabcnc"></a>2 Class FabCNC: